Kristin Lavransdatter, an enormous novel, provided me with an avenue of escape long ago.

 I finished the book late the second night and awoke the next morning with the heaviness lifted.

-I prayed for them, and for me, and for my husband still not home from sea.
+I prayed for them, and for me, and for my husband, still not home from sea.

-The days grew shorter, the nights colder and one day he returned to make our family whole again–for at least a little while.
+The days grew shorter, the nights colder, and one day he returned to make our family whole again.

 Have any books taken you far from dismal circumstances?
 How, why, and what were they?